sthaid/proj_diffraction/xrpm/README.txt

 The purpose of the software in this directory is to position the SiPM sensor using the Translation Rail, in 0.1 mm increments; and to capture the SiPM count rate at each position.
+Thus obtaining data that can later be plotted to make a graph of the diffraction pattern.

 The sensor position & count rate data is stored in a file so that a graphing program, such as gnuplot, can later be used to plot the graph